 At these temperatures you need more protection.
 For example, frozen feet can ruin a ride quickly.
 Wool socks, which are warm when dry or wet, are perfect for winter warriors.
 They're not only incredibly warm and breathable, but they wick to keep you dry, too.
 For your upper body, a light jacket is great for cool and changing weather.
 Jackets provide wind protection, breathability and water-resistant or waterproof fabric.
 Plus they're easy to get on and off, stow easily in a jersey pocket and are form fitting to not catch the wind.

 Lightweight Lycra tights are another piece perfect for just about any outdoor activity.
 Thin and durable, they protect your skin from the wind and elements while never overheating you on 'tweener days.
-Plus, a form fit means you won't have to worry about fabric tangling with bike parts or impeding you whether you're riding, running or skiing.

 40 and Below